fcavalcantirj/bruvtools/README.md

 #    Status: ✅ Healthy (200)
 #    Instances: 0 ⚠️  CRITICAL - No instances running!
 #    💡 Fix with: bruvtools scale my-app 1
+#    🔑 Environment: 5 variables, 1 reconstructed from parts
 ```

 **🎯 Result**: From "deploy and pray" to "deploy with confidence"!